Palitana temples: Other religions

 Also, on the summit, there is a tomb of a Muslim by the name of Hengar, also called the shrine of Angarsa Pir or Angar Pir.
 It is unknown who he was and why his tomb (dargah) is on the Shatrujaya hill near the entrance of one of the fort walls.
 Neither Islamic records or inscriptions of Gujarat nor Jain literature mention him.
 According to the site research completed by James Burgess, Hengar threw a mace at Adinatha statue and damaged it, but was struck dead in the attempt.
 Haunted by the death and the dead body, the Jain priests decided to give his bones a burial and entombed him.
 In contemporary times, a new story has been offered by the caretaker of the dargah, one that claims that he argued with Sultans on behalf of the Jains and prevented damage to the Palitana temples during the Muslim invasions.
 This story of AngarSha protecting the Palitana temples is mentioned very well in many history books, books of Mughals poets as well as Jain texts.
-However, few do not believe this story and want to imagine things otherwise.
 Jain temples of Palitana are mentioned in texts, posters, drawings dating back to 8th and 9th century.
-However, there is no mention of Palitana or Shatrunjay in any of the Hindu texts.
-The Hindu texts, revolve and evolved around Himalayas as well as North and North plains of India.
+However, there is no mention of Palitana or Shatrunjay in any of the Hindu texts, given that their focus was on the Himalayas and Mount Kailash.